ritobanrc/rougelike-game/README.md

-# rougelike-game
+# roguelike-game
-My second try at creating a rougelike.
+My second try at creating a roguelike.
 This time, I'm working with a friend! (yes, even programmers have friends.)
 Hopefully, this will end up better.